joverbey/joverbey.github.io/_posts/2017-09-24-building-a-lexer-with-flex-part-1.md

 This is why we gave our symbolic constants (T_EQ_EQ, etc.) values larger than 255.

 (But why 257?
-Later, I'll talk about Yacc, a parser generator.
-When Yacc generates its token numbers, they always start at 257.
+Later, I'll talk about the parser generator Yacc and its modern successor, Bison.
+When Bison generates its token numbers, they always start at 257.
 0 is the end-of-input token, 1 through 255 are used for single characters (as above), and 256 is an "error" token.
 So, custom tokens are numbered from 257.
-We don't have to follow this convention, since we're not using Yacc -- we could have started from 256 -- but I did anyway.)
+We don't have to follow this convention, since we're not using Bison -- we could have started from 256 -- but I did anyway.)

 ### Updating main.cpp